hashicorp/packer/website/README.md

 ```
 ````

-Check out the [supported languages list](https://prismjs.com/#supported-languages) for the syntax highlighter we use if you want to double check the language name.
+Check out the [supported languages list](https://prismjs.com/#supported-languages) for the syntax highlighter we use if you want to double-check the language name.

 It is also worth noting specifically that if you are using a code block that is an example of a terminal command, the correct language tag is `shell-session`.
 For example: